 We had our April Meeting in Waimea and Sara took over presidency from Sabrina.
 Thank you so much Sabrina for serving.
 We elected Doug Beaton as VP, Joni Schultz is Secretary/Treasurer, and our new delegate is Jason Van Tassell.
-Thank you everyone for serving.
 Annual meeting in May was in Waimea, and the guest speaker was Jackie LaVita who is a Dalanor employee with the Àlalā Recovery Project talked about the impending release on east side in Kualani in the Mountain View/Upper Hilo area.
 This is important to us because although the outreach to the public is important, but they have not worked on a partnership with landowners/ranchers.
 We need to educate these public servants how this will affect landowners.
-It opened her eyes what happened with ranchers, that there is a glaring hole with outreach.
-Not a whole lot of follow up unfortunately.
+It opened her eyes what happened with ranchers, that there is a glaring hole with outreach without follow up unfortunately.
 We need to form partnerships with public servants.
-We all need to be more proactive with this.
 An additional item that has been discussed was the reinvigoration of Cow Belles, for the promotion of beef.
 We ask for 2 volunteers from each county needed to serve on the Cow Belles.
 The Real Beef by Real Cowboys scholarship fundraiser was postponed due to lack of ability to carry out event.
-Fund is healthy but not a lot of applicants since WCC candidate application.
-Please let us know if you have an educational opportunity or know someone wants to attend a class etc. please apply.
+Please apply if you have an educational opportunity or know someone wants to attend a class.
 Submitted testimony to county council on two bills proposed for amendments relating to real property tax by way of dedication.
-This was on our radar thanks to Keith, Alan, Dale and Chris.
 There is a glaring need for the tax assessors need to be educated and we need to follow through with within our county.
-The infrastructure meetings which Dale outlined in the convention booklet took place September.
-HCA was able to assist Dale getting ranchers to these meetings.
-We filled the room in Hilo, we didn't have as many processors but the rancher attendance was tremendous.
-Another one in Waimea processor attendance was good as well as rancher.
-Thank you for the input at the infrastructure meetings.
-We haven't been a part of the Mealani's Taste of the Range but would Chris has been in touch with CTAHR (College of Tropical Agriculture and Human Resources) to bring the event back to the producers.
-It's come to my attention that NRCS, along with USFWS, are potentially stopping the use of barbed wire; anything federally funded can't hurt endangered species.
-The hoary bat is evidently impacted by the wires.
-Anyone who was utilizing the EQUIPT federal grant had to have the top strand has to be smooth wire.
-US F&W may mandate no barbed wire at all which is of concern to us.
-Slaughter status, big glut of cull animals.
-Infrastructure meetings brought about talk on that.
-Ideas were thrown out by processors to get HCA & HCC help in working with rangers with of placement scheduling.
+We haven't been a part of the Mealani's Taste of the Range but would Chris has been in touch with UH CTAHR to bring the event back to the producers.
+It's come to my attention that NRCS, along with USFWS, are potentially stopping the use of barbed wire; anything federally funded can't hurt endangered species as the hoary bat is evidently impacted by the wires.
+Anyone who was utilizing the EQIP federal grant had to have the top strand has to be smooth wire and USFWS may mandate no barbed wire at all which is of concern to us.
 Next annual meeting will be in late April/early May in Waimea.
 Mobile Slaughter Plant: One rep came to processor meeting mobile slaughter house.
-HDOA has been grant funded.
 The mobile unit has passed USDA inspection, has been issued USDA stamps and is now waiting on scheduling the USDA inspector to do the first inspective run for the butchering of animals.
 The managing director has left for health reasons so it's fallen back to board to continue work to get this done which slows this process down.
-Glaring hole as a beef producer is the lack of chill, cut wrap faction.
-We have asked DOA for grant funding last July for education on this.
+Glaring hole as a beef producer is the lack of chill, cut, and wrap faction.
+We have asked HDOA for grant funding last July for education on this.
 Unit is currently on Kona side and is training butchers, so they are ready to jump in and start and begin working.
 First inspection runs this month beginning with small animals first until we can get cut chill and wrap going.
 Won't replace main slaughter houses but great for smaller or fewer animals.
-Projected to be going in spring on large animal scale.